zaidmohammed26/Weather-app-flutter/README.md

 0.Install Flutter in the Macine.
 1.Clone the Repository.
-2.Run the command 'flutter pub get' in the terminal.
+2.Run the command 'flutter pub get' in the terminal to install dependencies.
 3.Connect a device to view the app.
 4.Run the command 'flutter run'.